bepaald/signalbackup-tools/README.md

 Where `outputdirectory` is an empty directory, or does not exist (in which case it will be created).

 To limit the export to certain contacts, add the option `--limitcontacts [LIST_OF_CONTACTS]`.
-The list should look like this: `"Alice,Bob,John Doe(,...)"`, where each name is exaclty as it appears in Signal's conversation overview or from this program's `--listrecipients` output.
+The list should look like this: `"Alice,Bob,John Doe(,...)"`, where each name is exactly as it appears in Signal's conversation overview or from this program's `--listrecipients` output.

 **<span id="export">Export HTML, TXT, CSV & XML</span>**